jeffreycwitt/pl339/docs/01-introduction.md

 If a given medium encourages certain patterns of thought, then this will develop into a norm or nature to be valued and preserved.
 What threatens this pattern will be seen as bad, not necessarily because it is "absolutely bad" but because it threatens the values shaped by the current dominant media form.

-In short, how we can we ever judge the pros/cons form a neutral standpoint?
+In short, how we can we ever judge the pros/cons from a neutral standpoint?
 Won't our evaluations simply confirm what our habituation to a given medium prefers?

 Or is it possible that, with enough reflection and effort, we can get a peek outside of the world-view shaped by our dominant environment to glimpse independent and universal truths about human nature?
 Is it possible to see some eternal values or goods that exist apart from the world in which we live; values which can direct or guide the choices we make about media based on the degree to which a given medium promotes or discourages such eternal or fixed values.